ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added slats level to blind.

 ### 0.1.15 (2019-09-05)
-* (sbormann) Added step to custom dialog, wich allowes to define the resolution of value-sliders.
+* (sbormann) Added step to custom dialog, which allowes to define the resolution of value-sliders.
 * (sbormann) Values with unit % and a range from min to max of 0-1 are now scaled to 0-100.
 * (sbormann) Fixed conversion to alternative colorspace for hue lights.